padcom/grails-routing/README.md

 Overview
 ========
 The grails routing plug-in allows you to send and route messages to a wide variety of destination endpoints directly from your Controllers and Services.
-It also provides a new Grails artifact, Routes, to configure your routes using known Enterprise Integration Patterns via the Apache Camel Java DSL.
+It also provides a new Grails artifact, Routes, to configure your routes using known Enterprise Integration Patterns via the `Apache Camel` `Java DSL`.

 This plugin is a new and updated version of the grails-camel plugin with virtually the same capabilities but it targets Apache Camel 2.9.0 instead.